ProtaStructure : Analysis

 Building Model Check

 Before making the building analysis you can use the "Building Model Check" button to make a final model check on the model you have created.
+This will expose the common mistakes and errors in the model.

 Building Model Validity Check option can be applied to the "Current Storey" or "All Storeys".